kashish-jain-tatva/IAppsCodingTask/README.md

+[Pre-requisites]: java 17 should be installed and mysql database named epaper should be created.

 ##building and running the application with maven and java

-[Pre-requisites]: java 17 should be installed.
 1. command to install the application: "./mvnw clean install"
 2. go to target folder and then open cmd and run command "java -jar IAppsCodingTask-0.0.1-SNAPSHOT.jar"